 CM/ECF.

-Parties are strongly encouraged to file all petitions, pleadings, and other documents by electronic means directly into CM/ECF.
-Instructions and procedures for electronic filing via CM/ECF are posted on the Court’s website, http://www.vtb.uscourts.gov, and are available from the Clerk’s Office upon request.
+Attorneys are strongly encouraged to file all petitions, pleadings, and other documents by electronic means directly into CM/ECF.
+Instructions and procedures for electronic filing via CM/ECF are posted on the Court’s website and are available from the Clerk’s Office upon request.
 All documents filed electronically must be filed, signed, and verified in accordance with these Rules.
 See also Vt.
 LBR 1002-1(a); Vt.
 LBR 9011-2(c); Vt.
 LBR 9011-4.

 Consequences of Electronic Filing.

-Electronic transmission of a document to the Clerk through CM/ECF, combined with the transmission of a notice of electronic filing (hereinafter “NEF”), constitutes the filing of the document for all purposes of the Federal Rules of Bankruptcy Procedure and these Rules, and constitutes entry of the document on the docket kept by the Clerk pursuant to Federal Rule of Bankruptcy Procedure 5003(a).
+Electronic transmission of a document to the Clerk through CM/ECF, combined with the transmission of a notice of electronic filing (hereinafter “NEF”), constitutes the filing of the document for all purposes of the Bankruptcy Rules and these Rules, and constitutes entry of the document on the docket kept by the Clerk pursuant to Bankruptcy Rule 5003(a).

 Official Record and Deemed Filing Date.